Seasonal Inventory: Forecasting, Mega Sales & Real Examples [2026] 2026

 • Automate Reorder Points: Use a reorder point calculator to set triggers that automatically flag when inventory drops below safe levels — critical when managing dozens of SKUs across multiple sales events.

 • Categorize Stock by Priority: Identify fast-moving seasonal products and prioritize their replenishment.
-Focus on your top 20% of SKUs that typically drive 80% of seasonal revenue.
+Focus on your top 20% of SKUs that typically drive 80% of seasonal revenue — the formal version of this is ABC analysis inventory, which sorts every SKU into A/B/C tiers by revenue contribution so you spend your peak-season attention where the dollars are.

 Example: An ecommerce seller listing on Shopee and Lazada sets automated reorder points for top-performing products before 9.9 and 11.11, using OneCart to synchronise stock levels and prevent overselling during the rush.